aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-interfaces.md

           ztp_vlan: <int>
         redundancy:

-          # Fallback delay to the higher priority interface.
+          # The duration to wait before falling back to the higher-priority interface.
-          # It accept the range of 0-3600 second and string infinity for don't ever fallback.
+          # It accepts a range of 0 to 3600 seconds, or the string `infinity` to indicate that fallback should never occur.
           fallback_delay: <str>
           monitor: